Sea fishing in Croatia

 When to go fishing in the Adriatic?

 In general, summer is the high season for Adriatic Sea fishing in Croatia.
 Most people want to take advantage of the warm weather and combine the fishing pleasures with a vacation on the beach.
-The months of June, July and August are perfect for that.
-Just book the accommodation as early as possible, since they quickly become unavailable in this crowded time.
+The months of June, July, and August are perfect for that.
+Book the accommodation as early as possible, since they quickly become unavailable in this crowded time.

-That being said, many anglers’ favourite month is September.
+That being said, many anglers’ favorite month is September.
 There are fewer crowds, while the temperatures are still high.
-These months after the high season are also the best time to go offshore fishing for Bluefin Tuna, Mahi Mahi and Swordfish.
+These months after the high season are also the best time to go offshore fishing for Bluefin Tuna, Mahi Mahi, and Swordfish.

 Are there any rules?

 There is a special license for catching tuna and swordfish, but you must release the tuna before pulling it on board.
-There are only 12 captains in Croatia that have the license to catch it and bring it to shore.
-If you want a chance at that, check out our tuna fishing trips.
+Only 12 captains in Croatia have the license to catch it and bring it to shore.
+If you want a chance at that, check out our Tuna Fishing Trips.

 About the author